nforgeio/neonKUBE/Images/neon-dns/README.md

 * `/dev/shm/neon-dns` - is a folder on the RAM drive where the **neon-dns** service creates the `reload` file to signal that PowerDNS Recursor needs to reload the hosts file.

 **neon-dns** works in conjunction with a local systemd service called **neon-dns-loader**.
-This service is a simple script that watches for the existence of a `/dev/shm/neon-dns\reload` file to signal PowerDNS Recursor to reload the hosts file.  *neon-dns-loader** is configured automatically during neonCLUSTER setup.
+This service is a simple script that watches for the existence of a `/dev/shm/neon-dns\reload` file to signal PowerDNS Recursor to reload the hosts file.  *neon-dns-loader** is configured automatically during neonHIVE setup.